atomgalaxy/liberasure/README.md

 To be done: repackage
 ---------------------

-Hi dear everyone who wants to use this library.
-I consider it to be quite mature - but it does need one thing, and that is packaging - it needs to be separated out from all the lecture code and unrelated examples, and just packaged up to be useful.
+Hi, dear everyone who wants to use this library.
+I consider it to be quite mature - but it does need one thing, and that is packaging.

+It needs to be separated out from all the lecture code and unrelated examples, and just packaged up to be useful.
 I'll update this readme after this happens.

 I'm happy to take pull requests.